Skip to content

 • The walk to and from the coach park is around 0.5 miles each way

-• There are steps to get in the castle and also to get around inside the castle
+• There are steps to get into the castle and also to get around inside the castle

 • The paths around the garden are mostly flat with gentle gradients on a few